-Public health commissioned services (such as Sexual Health Services and Stop Smoking Service) send regular anonymized information to public health, this is used to performance manage contracts, to understand the quality and quantity of services provided to clients and to support service development.
+Public health commissioned services (such as Sexual Health Services and the Stop Smoking Service) send regular anonymised information to public health, which is used to performance manage contracts, to understand the quality and quantity of services provided to clients and to support service development.
 In a small number of cases person identifiable information is required to make decisions about onward referral to specialist services which some clients require to give them the additional care they need.

 6. Specialised reviews

-As part of quality service improvement public health run regular audits and reviews, most of these use anonymized data, but some, such as the annual suicide audit, drug related death audit and serious incidents requiring investigation, use person identifiable data.
-Use of person identifiable data in these incidences is vital for understanding the circumstances of individual deaths and of serious incidents.
-Looking at this data with partners in multi-disciplinary discussions allows the system to determine whether there is any learning from these negative events which could be used to prevent death or injury for other people.
+As part of improving services, public health run regular audits and reviews.
+Most of these use anonymised data but some, such as the annual suicide audit, drug related death audit and serious incidents requiring investigation, use person identifiable data.
+In these instances, use of person identifiable data is vital for understanding the circumstances of individual deaths and of serious incidents.
+Examination of this data with partners in multi-disciplinary discussions allows the system to determine whether there is any learning from these negative events which could be used to prevent future death or injury for other people.